LongJin-lab/Order-and-Representation-Power/README.md

 ```
 Run cells in superconductors.ipynb.

-## Acknowledgements
+## Acknowledgments

 The defect detection code is based on the [Mixed-SegDec-Net](https://github.com/vicoslab/mixed-segdec-net-comind2021) project.
-We modified the orignal model architecture.
+We modified the original model architecture.